bramses/bramses-highly-opinionated-vault-2023/README.md

 ## Implementation

-Now that we have examined some of the philosophies that power BHOV-2023, we get to go into the gritty details of how to set BHOV-2023 up, starting with the Big Three Workflows.
+Now that we have examined some of the philosophies that power BHOV-2023, we get to go into the gritty details of how to set BHOV-2023 up, starting with the **Big Three Workflows**.

 ### The Big Three

 Most interactions with BHOV fall under three categories: project related work, daily notes related work, and Zettelkasten related work.
 Each has its own set of workflows, and particularities.
-Let's dive into each and see how to work with them.
+Let's dive into each and see how to work with each of them.

 #### From Capture To Complete Thought (Zettelkasten)